'Virginia Woolf,' 'Goldbergs' star George Segal dies at 87 | Celebrities | Journal Gazette

 “It was a time when I said, `It’s not adding up; I don’t get it anymore,” he recalled to an interviewer in 1999.
 “With Linda dying, I lost interest in everything.
 I worked just to make a living.
 Acting, like life, became a joyless job.”

-Eventually he reconnected with Sonia Schultz Greenbaum, who had been his girlfriend in high school some 45 years earlier.
-They talked on the telephone, sometimes as long as six hours, and were married just a few months after reuniting.
+Eventually he reconnected with Sonia Schultz Greenbaum, who had been his girlfriend in high school about 45 years earlier.
+They talked on the telephone, sometimes for as long as six hours, and were married just a few months after reuniting.

-“She helped me through the worst days of my life just listening to me unload,” Seagal said in 1999.
+“She helped me through the worst days of my life just listening to me unload,” Segal said in 1999.
 “It was magic.”

-The late AP Entertainment Writer Bob Thomas contributed biographical material to this story.
+The late Bob Thomas of the Associated Press contributed biographical material to this story.

 Sign up for our daily headlines newsletter